canyon289/canyon289.github.io/dev/pelican-plugins/Readme.rst

 GitHub activity           On the template side, you just have to iterate over the ``github_activity`` variable

 Global license            Allows you to define a ``LICENSE`` setting and adds the contents of that license variable to the article's context

+Glossary                  Adds a variable containing definitions extracted from definition lists in articles and pages.
+This variable is visible to all page templates.

 Goodreads activity        Lists books from your Goodreads shelves